-PFAS in section 27-3425 of A01749 detracts from the identification of fluorinated chemicals that are associated with contamination and/or health effects when used in packaging while banning useful chemistries.
+PFAS, as a general category, includes non-toxic and non-bioaccumulative fluorinated chemistries.
+Broadly prohibiting PFAS in section 27-3425 of S1464 detracts from the identification of fluorinated chemicals that are associated with contamination and/or health effects when used in packaging while banning useful chemistries.
 If New York is referring to PFAS as substances with one or more fluorinated carbon atoms, such a definition is not aligned with the U.S. Environmental Protection Agency's definition of PFAS or the definition in some states.

-Fluoropolymers are one example of a type of fluorinated chemistry that should be excluded from A01749's broad prohibition of PFAS.
-Fluoropolymers are considered to be "polymers of low concern," as they are chemically stable, nontoxic, non-bioavailable, non-water soluble, and non-mobile.
-Ultimately, due to the diversity of PFAS chemicals with varying hazardous characteristics, ACA recommends that New York restrict any product lifecycle requirements to discrete lists of specific PFAS chemicals that are associated with contamination and/or health effects when used in packaging.
+Fluoropolymers are one example of a type of fluorinated chemistry that should be excluded from S1464's broad prohibition of PFAS.
+Fluoropolymers are considered to be "polymers of low concern," as they are chemically stable, non-toxic, non-bioavailable, non-water soluble, and non-mobile.3 Ultimately, due to the diversity of PFAS chemicals with varying hazardous characteristics, ACA recommends that New York restrict any product lifecycle requirements to discrete lists of specific PFAS chemicals that are associated with contamination and/or health effects when used in packaging.

-A01749's ban on formaldehyde is also unnecessarily broad.
+S1464's ban on formaldehyde is also unnecessarily broad.
 Formaldehyde is commonly found in trace amounts in packaging materials as well as in protective coatings applied to packaging materials.
 These trace amounts are not associated with contamination and/or health effects.
 Moreover, identifying trace amounts of chemicals can also be problematic, as methods of detection will vary based on the relevant chemical and product.